-We work in collaboration with the Sustainable Fisheries Partnership (SFP) a leading non-governmental organisation in the field of sustainable fishing, who act as our independent adviser on fish sustainability.
-SFP rate the sustainability of the fish used in our own label products and provide recommendations to drive continuous improvement of fisheries.
+We work in collaboration with the Sustainable Fisheries Partnership (SFP) a leading non-governmental organisation in the field of sustainable fishing, which acts as our independent adviser on fish sustainability.
+SFP rates the sustainability of the fish used in our own-label products and provides recommendations to drive continuous improvement of fisheries.

 We also encourage our Suppliers to support fisheries in becoming part of a Fishery Improvement Project (FIP) where required, this is to help improve both environmental sustainability and social standards on fishing vessels and throughout production.

 By choosing the MSC ecolabel on products you can trust it comes from a well-managed, sustainable fishery.
 Find out more about what the blue MSC ecolabel means to you here.